pablogs9/husarnet-docs/docs/manual-dashboard.md

 ![cloud elements](/static/img/manual/cloud.png)

-These microservices are seen from a level of other devices in the network as a separate device.
-Currently available microservices in our Beta program are:
+These microservices are seen from a level of other devices in the network as separate devices.
+Currently available microservices in our beta program are:
 - **web terminal** you can SSH your Husarnet devices from a level of https://app.husarnet.com from any devices if you only know credentials to your account (even outside Husarnet network)
 - **ROS SLAM implementations** this microservice could by used by your ROS robots for outsourcing computation heavy task of simultanously localization and map creation.